-() Management performed an impairment assessment of the cash generating units (stores) to identify that any impairment may exist at the end of each financial year.
-During the year ended 31 December 2022, management tested the stores to determine whether impairment exists or not.
-The management determined that the carrying value of certain stores was higher than its recoverable amount by SR 29.7 million for the year ended 31 December 2022 (2021: SR 14.8 million).
+() Management performed an impairment assessment of the cash generating units to identify that any impairment may exist at the end of each financial year.

+During the year ended 31 December 2023, management tested the stores to determine whether impairment exists or not.
+The management determined that the carrying value of certain stores was higher than its recoverable amount by SR 8.2 million for the year ended 31 December 2023 (2022: SR 29.7 million).
 In the absence of the binding agreement to sell the assets and active reference market on which the fair value can be determined, the recoverable amount of the CGU has been determined based on the value in use.
-The recoverable value was determined based on the value-in-use calculation and is corresponding to the present value of the future cash flows expected to be obtained from the cash-generating units.
-The management drew on its previous experience taking into consideration the market indicators and used a discount rate estimated based on the weighted average cost of capital.
+The recoverable amount was determined based on the value-in-use calculation and is corresponding to the present value of the future cash flows expected to be obtained from the cash-generating units.
+The management relied on its previous experience taking into consideration the market indicators and used a discount rate estimated based on the weighted average cost of capital.

-The Group operates mainly through the retail sector; accordingly, the Group has determined only one type of cash-generating units, which is the 33 stores (please refer to note 1).
+The Group operates mainly through retail and E-commerce sectors; accordingly, the Group has determined two types of cash-generating units, which is the 32 stores (please refer to note 1) and E-commerce cash generating unit.